The technical skills everyone needs to land their dream job

 Nearly every industry today relies on data, whether it's statistics about market trends or similar studies done about their product.
 While it's easy for companies to get data, they need employees who can collect, organise, and interpret it.

 Data mining, statistical analysis, and predictive modelling are highly valued technical skills in this field.
+Some technical skills examples in data science include Python, R, and SQL for data manipulation.
 Read How to Build a Strong Data Science Career as a Fresh Graduate on Jobstreet's Career Resources.

 Cloud computing enables people to access software applications, data storage, and other services over the Internet instead of through traditional physical servers in a back office.

 Businesses have been shifting to the cloud for the past several years, gradually reducing investment in on-premises data centres and servers.
-This means employers are now actively seeking qualified and experienced cloud experts with technical skills in cloud architecture design, cloud security, and cloud migration.
+Employers are now actively seeking qualified and experienced cloud experts with skills in cloud architecture design, cloud security, and cloud migration.
+Technical skills examples include proficiency in AWS, Microsoft Azure, and Google Cloud Platform.

 Network infrastructure refers to the hardware and software that enable network connectivity and communication among users, devices, apps, the Internet, and more.